Frequently Asked Questions

 What forms of insurance do you take?

-Bronze Optical and Dr. Andy Cook are credentialed providers for many vision insurance plans.
+Bronze Optical and our optometrist are credentialed providers for many vision insurance plans.
 Please see our insurance page for details.

 I’m allergic to nickel.
 Do you have any metal frames I could wear?